-Elan Vineyards is run by the husband wife team of Patrick and Linda Elliot-Smith.
-In French, élan refers to someone doing something in an energetic and confident manner – someone who is enthusiast and or having a vigorous spirit.
+Elan Vineyards, not to be confused with Elan Vineyard in Balnarring, Victoria Australia is run by the husband wife team of Patrick and Linda Elliot-Smith with supporting help at times from their children, Monique and Nicolas.
+In French, Γ©lan refers to someone doing something in an energetic and confident manner – someone who is enthusiast and or having a vigorous spirit.
 And or someone with style.
-Patrick is one of the modern-day pioneers of the Atlas Peak Appellation in Napa and in fact was one of the original founders of this AVA.
+Patrick is one of the modern-day pioneers of the Atlas Peak Appellation in Napa and was one of the original founders of this AVA.
 He first moved to Napa Valley in 1975, choosing to live on Atlas Peak.
 His original intent was to breed Arabian horses in partnership with his brother Dennis (a sculpturist).
 For several years they sold herbs, vegetables and goat cheese to various restaurants in Napa Valley.

 While living in a tepee for the first year on his 40-acre property without electricity he remembers moving rocks easily the size of cars.
 Atlas Peak is a mountain appellation generally characterized by very rocky volcanic soil.
-Incidentally, it is also one of the few places where from select viewpoints on a very clear day you can see the Sierra Nevada mountains to the east including from the Elan Vineyards property one can easily see numerous Sierra Nevada snow covered peaks in the distance on a clear winter or early spring day.
+Incidentally, it is also one of the few places where from select viewpoints on a very clear day, offers views of the Sierra Nevada mountains to the east.
+From the Elan Vineyards property one can easily see numerous Sierra Nevada snow covered peaks in the distance on a clear winter or early spring day.
 For reference, if one were to drive this line of site distance it would take about 3.5 hours.

 For reference, El Real Restaurant opened here in the late 1940s and operated until it burned down in 1971.
 The Rutherford Spirits Shop used to features both California and select international wines.
 The Rutherford Post Office is still located here along with Rutherford Grill.
 And the square was known for its summer music concerts, hosted in the 1970s under the auspices of the Rutherford Square Theatre.